jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/rule/join-branches/README.txt

 group-sort: Group index for sorting and ancestor lookup from there.

 join-cond-too-complex: A join condition that will not will not work with a group join.
+(Unsupported)

 no-index: Group scan and flatten.